p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 These exits are reached by going up toward the 2F side of the station.
 This is the opposite of the East and West exits, which are usually reached by going down to B1F.

-Important: as of May 2026, the JR New South Gate is open from 5:45 to 24:00.
+Important: as of June 2026, the JR New South Gate is generally open from 5:45 to 24:00.
 Outside those hours, use the South Gate instead and allow a few extra minutes to reach Busta Shinjuku.

 Best South and New South Destinations